newsnowlabs/runcvm/README.md

 ## How DKVM works

-DKVM's 'wrapper' runtime, `dkvm-runtime`, receives container create commands triggered by `docker run`, modifies the configuration of the requested container in such a way that the created container will launch a VM that boots from the container's filesystem, and then passes the request on to the standard container runtime (`runc`) to actually create and start the container.
+DKVM's 'wrapper' runtime, `dkvm-runtime`, receives container create commands triggered by `docker` `run`/`create` commands, modifies the configuration of the requested container in such a way that the created container will launch a VM that boots from the container's filesystem, and then passes the request on to the standard container runtime (`runc`) to actually create and start the container.

+For a deep dive into DKVM's internals, see the section on [Developing DKVM](#developing).

 ## System requirements